Costume Jewelry Collectors Int’l

 - Mark: Photo courtesy The Victorian Gallery.

-- Solomon Finkelstein started manufacturing jewelry for retail in 1939; changed company name to Deja Costume Jewelry.
+- Solomon Finkelstein started manufacturing jewelry for retail in 1939 as Deja Costume Jewelry.
 DuJay, Inc. took him to court requiring Deja to change their name.
 On Jan.
 17, 1941, they announced a name change to “REJA”.

 - Pre-1950 used sterling for Reja pieces.